 The Adzuki Bean Plant:

-The adzuki bean plant is an annual herb that is bushy, erect and grows up to a height of 30 – 90 cm.
-The green stems hold lush ovate leaves arranged in an alternate manner along the petiole.
+The adzuki bean plant is an annual herb that is bushy, and erect and grows up to a height of 30 – 90 cm.
+The green stems hold lush ovate leaves arranged alternately along the petiole.
 These plants sprout vivid yellow flowers that bud into smooth cylindrical pods i.e. fruits.
 These pods house the seeds within, which are edible, oval in shape, being mostly red in colour or at times, other shades of black, brown, white, green, mottled.

 Adzuki Beans Nutrition: